kubernetes-sigs/gateway-api/site-src/index.md

 common challenge - how to provide flexibility to users of the infrastructure while maintaining control by owners of the infrastructure?

-The Gateway API accomplishes this through a role-oriented design for Kubernetes service networking that strikes a balance between distributed flexibility and centralized control.
+Gateway API accomplishes this through a role-oriented design for Kubernetes service networking that strikes a balance between distributed flexibility and centralized control.
 It allows shared network infrastructure (hardware load balancers, cloud networking, cluster-hosted proxies etc) to be used by many different and non-coordinating teams, all bound by the policies and constraints set by cluster operators.

-The roles used for the Gateway API's design are defined by three personas:
+The roles used for Gateway API's design are defined by three personas:

 ### Personas